zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_09_en-US_NODAL_NAVIGATION.md

 ---
 > **NAVIGATION TERMINOLOGY NOTE:**
 > Throughout this protocol, "return" refers to returning to the Entity's OPERATIONAL BASE within the current branch (N).
-The cascade flows one direction only—return to origin branch (N-1) is ontologically impossible.
+The cascade flows one direction only, return to origin branch (N-1) is ontologically impossible.
 The Aetherion's "home" is its Chrono-Stasis base in the target branch.

 ---
 ```